altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 parameter accepting the value of A0 or B0.
 The B0 stepping corresponds to the HPS model of the Agilex 5 D-Series.

-**Note:** Agilex 5 E-Series Universal Virtual Platform stepping features support is released in the 24.1 Intel Simics Simulator for Intel FPGAs release although the default stepping during the project deployment remains being A0.
+**Note:** Agilex 5 E-Series Universal Virtual Platform stepping features support is released in the 24.1 Intel Simics Simulator for Altera® FPGAs release although the default stepping during the project deployment remains being A0.
 You can override the default stepping using the stepping parameter from the target script.
 In this case, the B0 features are enabled in the Agilex 5 E-Series model.